BruceHunter/digital-architect-model/README.md

 The current market dynamic—characterized by tech layoffs—is not a systemic downsizing.
 It is a **Skills Realignment Cycle**.
 Capital is being recycled from low-leverage legacy talent to acquire high-leverage, AI-augmented "Digital Architects."

-Driven by **Jevons' Paradox**, the drastic reduction in the marginal cost of code generation is exponentially escalating the systemic demand for software creation, ultimately resulting in a net-positive expansion of the engineering labor market.
+Driven by **Jevons' Paradox** and the **Price Elasticity of Demand**, the drastic reduction in the marginal cost of code generation is exponentially escalating the systemic demand for software creation, ultimately resulting in a net-positive expansion of the engineering labor market.

 ## The Core Theorem